Technical-1/RepoLens/README.md

 ## License

-MIT License - feel free to use this project for personal or commercial purposes.
+This project is available for personal use only.
+Commercial use is not permitted without explicit permission.

 ---

-Built with ❤️ using Next.js 15 and the GitHub API
+Built with Next.js 15 and the GitHub API